akvamalin/real-time-systems/README.md

 `Prio (A) > Prio (B)`

 > Note: `OSTaskChangePrio` allows to change the priority dynamically in the microC OS II.
 The `os_cfg.h` contains the following define that you need to change to 1 to allow the usage of `OSTaskChangePrio`.
 ```c
 #define OS_TASK_CHANGE_PRIO_EN    0    /* Line 104: Include code for OSTaskChangePrio() */
 ```

+## 1.6 Final Project: Application weighing and mixing machine

+### Target
+The machine includes following working units:
+* 2 weighing units
+* 3 components
+* 1 water gate
+* 1 mixer

+The recipe consists of:
+* 6 weight values
+* time water gate is open
+* dry mixing time
+* wet mixing time

+#### The process
+Filling the weighing machine with the components according to the recipe, emptying when requiered into the mixer (one after another).
+`Mixer`: Requests to empty the weighing machine, performs dry mixing, requests adding water, performs wet mixing, performs emptying.

+#### Requirements
+* 1 Keyboard-Task to request the recie and start.
+* 2 Identical weighing tasks.
+* 1 Mixing task.
+* 1 Task for visualizing the whole process.
+* The weighing values can be set higher of lower.

 ## Contributors
 Thanks to [Andrii Koval](https://github.com/kvlsky) for great charts.